Chalarangelo/30-seconds-of-code/README.md

 Casts the provided value as an array if it's not one.

-Use `Array.isArray()` to determine if `val` is an array and return it as-is or encapsulated in an array accordingly.
+Use `Array.prototype.isArray()` to determine if `val` is an array and return it as-is or encapsulated in an array accordingly.

 ```js
 const castArray = val => (Array.isArray(val) ? val : [val]);